yunjey/stargan/README.md

 &nbsp;

 ## Citation
-If this work is useful for your research, please cite our [arXiv paper](https://arxiv.org/abs/1711.09020).
+If this work is useful for your research, please cite our [paper](https://arxiv.org/abs/1711.09020).
 ```
 @article{choi2017stargan,
  title = {StarGAN: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation},